crumjo/media-server-connection-instructions/README.md

 # Media Server Connection Instructions

 ## Prerequisites
-- Install Tailscale on the device that you will be watching on: https://tailscale.com/download
+- Install Tailscale VPN on the device that you will be watching on: https://tailscale.com/download
 - Jellyfin account - I will set this up for you and share the username and password
 - _(Optional)_ Install a media client for playback:
     - [Infuse](https://firecore.com/infuse) **(My favorite - Apple only)**